 Get lost!
 Take the kids (or be a kid again yourself) and chase each other through the tall stalks.
-Howells Pumpkin Farm has an amazing corn maze each and every year, complete with 3 lookout towers for an amazing view.
-They are open weekends in September and throughout the month of October.
+Howells Pumpkin Farm and Warner Ranch and Pumpkin Farm have amazing corn mazes each and every year!
+They are open 7 days a week throughout the month of October.

-Fall means everything Pumpkin Spice at Canada’s favourite coffee shop, Tim Hortons.
+Autumn means everything Pumpkin Spice at Canada’s favorite coffee shop, Tim Hortons.
 There’s no better way to spend a Fall day than by grabbing a hot beverage and heading down to the Niagara Falls to capture the view.

 We have one of the nearest Tim Hortons, which is just a stone’s throw from this magnificent wonder of the world located on Clifton Hill for your convenience.

 Autumn in Niagara means visiting all the farmer’s markets, roadside stands, and picking your very own fruits and vegetables locally at a farm or orchard.
 We have many award-winning wineries to taste test the best Fall pairings!

 Fall flavours are all around us now!
 We have plenty in store at the Fudge Factory (see our list here).
 Also, we have all the preparations to make your own Fall feast with a touch of maple at the Canada Trading Company.

 The Fall in Niagara Falls is a great time to visit with less crowds, and with most attractions along Clifton Hill still remaining open.
 Attractions such as the Niagara SkyWheel are heated for your comfort, and the Niagara Speedway is still operational as long as the weather permits.
 Best of all?
 You have little to no line-ups to contend with.